arielf/fileshare-d3js/README.md

 ## What exactly is a force-directed graph?

-The forces that make this graph self-organize are very much like the negative and positive charges in polar molecules.
+The forces that make this graph self-organize are somewhat like the negative and positive charges in polar molecules.
 E.g. in a water (`H2O`) molecule, there's a 104.5 &deg; (less than 180 &deg;) angle between the two `H-0-H` covalent bonds.
 The asymmetry makes each